 We doubt he’s unblocked them as Ronaldo is currently valued at just £18million…

 Ronaldo’s sporting rivalry with Lionel Messi is arguably the most iconic competition between two elite players that football has ever seen.

-But Messi comes out on top when it comes to Ballon d’Ors, winning seven in comparison to Ronaldo’s five.
+But Messi comes out on top when it comes to the Ballon d’Or, winning seven in comparison to Ronaldo’s five.

 “Ronaldo has only one ambition and that is to retire with more Ballon d’Or [awards] than Messi,” France Football editor Pascal Ferre told the New York Times in 2021.
 “I know because he has told me.”

 Ronaldo then used his Instagram page to launch a response, stating that “Pascal Ferre lied and used my name to promote himself and to promote the publication that he works for.